SaviNimz/Basic-Hotel-Platform/README.md

 - API architecture and endpoints
 - Sequence diagrams for key workflows (authentication, hotel creation, rate calculations)

+## Database Migrations with Alembic

+This project uses **Alembic** for version-controlled database migrations.
+Migration scripts in `backend/alembic/versions/` define incremental schema changes with `upgrade()` and `downgrade()` functions.
+Alembic can auto-generate migrations by comparing SQLAlchemy models to the current database state using `alembic revision --autogenerate -m "message"`, then apply them with `alembic upgrade head`.

+## Design Patterns & Best Practices

+**Backend**: Follows a clean architecture with Service Layer pattern for business logic (`app/services/`), Repository pattern via SQLAlchemy ORM, dependency injection for database sessions and authentication, Pydantic schemas for validation, and domain-driven design reflecting the business model.

+**Frontend**: Implements component-based architecture with reusable UI components, Context API for authentication state management, a service layer for API abstraction (`services/api.js`), CSS variables for consistent theming and React Router for protected routing.

 ## Setup & Running

 ### Prerequisites